xebia/essentials/thread-safe.md

 ### Motivation

-When your code should be thread safe but isn't you will find out too late at an inconvenient time.
+When your code should be thread safe but isn't, you will find out too late at an inconvenient time.
 This can lead to embarrassing situations where you need to fix a hard problem under high pressure.
 Not good.
 If you apply these simple rules you will avoid this.

 ### Applicability